-DEPARTMENT OF ECONOMIC AND COMMUNITY DEVELOPMENT

-GEORGE GERVAIS, COMMISSIONER
+DEPARTMENT OF ECONOMIC AND COMMUNITY DEVELOPMENT GEORGE GERVAIS, COMMISSIONER

-Central Office CROSS OFFICE BLDG, 3RD FLOOR, AUGUSTA, ME 04330 Mail Address 59 STATE HOUSE STATION, AUGUSTA, ME 04333-0059 Established 1987

-Reference Policy Area 01 Umbrella 19 Unit 100 Citation T0005 M.R.S.A., Sect.
-000013053 Average Counts-All Positions 30.000
+Central Office CROSS OFFICE BLDG, 3RD FLOOR, AUGUSTA, ME 04330 Mail Address 59 STATE HOUSE STATION, AUGUSTA, ME 04333-0059 FAX (207) 287-2861 Telephone (207) 624-9800 1987 Established Reference Policy Area 01 Umbrella 19 Unit 100 Citation T0005 M.R.Ŝ.A., Sect.
+000013053 Average Counts-All Positions 32.000 Legislative Count 32.00 Units: OFFICE OF BUSINESS DEVELOPMENT MAINE SMALL BUSINESS AND ENTREPRENEURSHIP MAINE STATE FILM COMMISSION COMMISSION

-OFFICE OF BUSINESS DEVELOPMENT MAINE STATE FILM COMMISSION MAINE STATE FILM OFFICE OFFICE OF INNOVATION MAINE SMALL BUSINESS AND ENTREPRENEURSHIP COMMISSION OFFICE OF TOURISM MAINE TOURISM COMMISSION OFFICE OF COMMUNITY DEVELOPMENT
+MAINE STATE EILM OFFICE OFFICE OF INNOVATION

+OFFICE OF TOURISM OFFICE OF COMMUNITY DEVELOPMENT

-The Department of Economic & Community Development is responsible for administering Maine's programs related to business growth, community development, tourism and film promotion.
-These programs fall within five divisions: the Office of the Commissioner, the Office of Business Development, the Office of Tourism and Film, the Office of Community Development and the Office of Innovation.
+The Department of Economic and Community Development is responsible for administering Maine's programs related to business growth, community development, tourism and film promotion.
+These programs fall within four divisions: the Office of the Commissioner, the Office of Business Development and Innovation, the Office of Tourism and Film, and the Office of Community Development.
 In most cases the department's programs require a significant amount of interaction with other organizations in the public and private sectors.